San Diego State University College of Health & Human Services

-The San Diego State University College of Health and Human Services faculty, through advising, teaching, and supervising, offers students academic study, field placement, clinical experiences, and research opportunities.
-The College offers professional education in the health and human service disciplines.
-The College consists of the following group of professional schools, and departments: the School of Speech, Language, and Hearing Sciences, the School of Nursing, the School of Social Work, the Department of Gerontology, and the Graduate School of Public Health.
+The San Diego State University College of Health and Human Services is a college at San Diego State University (SDSU) that offers students academic study, field placement, clinical experiences, and research opportunities.
+The college offers professional education in the health and human service disciplines.
+The college consists of the following group of professional schools, and departments: the School of Speech, Language, and Hearing Sciences, the School of Nursing, the School of Social Work, the Department of Gerontology, and the Graduate School of Public Health.